 The State Department report on terrorism for 2010 (mentioned above) says that Hamas "receives the majority of its funding, weapons, and training from Iran."
 The report repeats previous year's reports assertions that Iran also provides funding, weapons, and training to Palestinian Islamic Jihad (PIJ), the Al Aqsa Martyr's Brigades, and the Popular Front for the Liberation of Palestine-General Command (PFLP-GC).
 All are named as foreign terrorist organizations (FTO) by the State Department for their use of violence to undermine the Arab-Israeli peace process.
 Some saw Iran's regional policy further strengthened by Hamas's victory in the January 25, 2006, Palestinian legislative elections, and even more so by Hamas's June 2007 armed takeover of the Gaza Strip.
-Hamas activists downplay Iranian influence asserting that Iran is mostly Shiite, while Hamas members are Sunni Muslims.44
+Hamas activists downplay Iranian influence asserting that Iran is mostly Shiite, while Hamas members are Sunni Muslims.43

 It was evident from the December 27, 2008-January 17, 2009, Israel-Hamas war in Gaza, that Iran provides material support to Hamas.
 Joint Chiefs Chairman Admiral Mike Mullen said on January 27, 2009, that the United States boarded but did not seize a ship carrying light arms to Hamas from Iran; the ship (the Monchegorsk) later went to Cyprus.
 On March 11, 2009, a U.N. committee monitoring Iran's compliance with Resolution 1747, which bans Iranian arms exports, said Iran might have violated that resolution with the alleged shipment.
-Hamas appeared to corroborate allegations of Iranian weapons supplies when its exiled leader, Khaled Meshal, on February 1, 2009, publicly praised Iran for helping Hamas achieve "victory" over Israel in the conflict.45 Iran joined in regional criticism of Israel for its May 31, 2010, armed inspection of a
+Hamas appeared to corroborate allegations of Iranian weapons supplies when its exiled leader, Khaled Meshal, on February 1, 2009, publicly praised Iran for helping Hamas achieve "victory" over Israel in the conflict.44 Iran joined in regional criticism of Israel for its May 31, 2010, armed inspection of a Turkish ship, carrying humanitarian goods, that attempted to evade Israel's naval blockade of Gaza.
+In March 2011, Israel intercepted a ship, the Victoria, off its coast, and seized a "large quantity" of mortars and C-704 cruise missiles that Israel said were bound for Hamas in Gaza.

-44 CNN "Late Edition" interview with Hamas co-founder Mahmoud Zahar, January 29, 2006.
+43 CNN "Late Edition" interview with Hamas co-founder Mahmoud Zahar, January 29, 2006.

-45 Hamas Leader Praises Iran's Help in Gaza 'Victory.'
+44 Hamas Leader Praises Iran's Help in Gaza 'Victory.'
 CNN.com, February 1, 2009.